fortrabbit/blog/php-and-js.md

   - opinion
 ---

 Maybe I am not the best to judge here.
 I am not even a real developer.
 My role is more product ownership and design.
-But I wonder about the relation of PHP and Javascript for 2024 and beyond.
+But I wonder about the relation of PHP and JavaScript for 2024 and beyond.
 For a PHP hosting provider, that's an important question.

 A decade ago, we at fortrabbit were excited by recent improvements in PHP and its ecosystem - specifically Composer.
 PHP evolved beyond a Pretty HomePage language for simple websites into something you can build web applications with.
 Symfony and Laravel are great frameworks for that.
 Yet, we are still hosting more PHP websites than web applications today.